 Katie is committed to holistic, evidence-based and effective management strategies.
 She completed both her Bachelor of Physiotherapy and her Masters of Sports Physiotherapy at La Trobe University.
 Katie is the National Youth Climbing Team Physiotherapist with Sport Climbing Australia, and is undertaking research in injury surveillance in Australian National Climbing teams.
 She is committed to educating fellow health professionals about the unique demands of climbing, and is the chair of Adaptive Climbing Victoria, a Sport Climbing Victoria subcommittee and special project.
+Katie also works as an amputee rehabilitation physiotherapist, including non- and prosthetic mobility training, prosthetic preparation and return to activities like running and sports.
 Her passion for movement on the rock has led to the development of physio-led clinics and workshops, as well as collaboration with coaches and other professionals in order to help her clients achieve the very best physical condition they can.

 Katie first worked in a diverse role in one of Darwin's leading private physiotherapy practices, where she was also worked with the Tiwi Bombers

 NTFL team .
 She has worked with climbers as long as she has been practicing, and works with recreational, sub-elite and elite climbers across all disciplines.